RECOGNITION OF EDUCATION

 In the case of degrees that do not exist in the University of the Republic, and therefore a reasonable equivalence is not applicable, the University of the Republic grants what it calls "recognition" and when a reasonable equivalence is given, a revalidation is granted.

-The term for the delivery of the procedures is about 120 days, and are carried out directly at the University of the Republic.
-The procedures involve the authentication of the documents in the country of origin or legalization in the corresponding Uruguayan consulate with subsequent legalization in the Ministry of Foreign Affairs of Uruguay and the relevant translations if required.
-This procedure is similar to the one specified for continuing university studies in the country.
+The procedures to be carried out involve the authentication of the documentation in the country of origin or legalization in the respective Uruguayan consulate with further legalization in the Ministry of Foreign Affairs of Uruguay and the pertinent translations if required, being a procedure similar to the one specified for continuing university studies in the country.
+Private universities can only revalidate studies carried out abroad for educational purposes and for continuing studies, but not for the purpose of professional practice.

 Private universities can validate studies carried out abroad only for educational purposes and to continue studies, but not for professional purposes.